Military Fitness Is Broken: Why Most PT Programs Fail

 There is no long-term plan.

-No buildup.
+No buildup

-No deload.
+No deload

-No consideration of cumulative stress from field work, rucking, sleep deprivation, or operational tempo.
+No consideration of cumulative stress from field work, rucking, sleep deprivation, or operational tempo

 Overuse Injuries are NOT a Mystery

-Stress fractures.
+Stress fractures

-Shin splints.
+Shin splints

-Knee pain.
+Knee pain

-Low back pain.
+Low back pain

 Shoulder issues.

+These injuries are not caused by weakness or lack of motivation.
+They are caused by poor load management.
+Repetitive high-impact activity layered on top of insufficient strength and inadequate recovery creates tissue failure.
 This is basic physiology.
 Running more does not make tissues stronger indefinitely.
 Strength training does.
 Yet many PT programs still treat strength as optional or secondary.
 Then leadership acts surprised when injury rates spike during high-volume periods.
+There is nothing surprising about it.

 Strength is NOT Optional